XinyeeElaine/Elaine_Portfolio/README.md

 | Root directory | *(empty)* |
 | `NODE_VERSION` | `22` |

-The chatbot's upstream URL is stored as an encrypted environment variable and read at request time by `functions/api/chat.js` — never bundled, never sent to the client.
+The `functions/` directory is picked up automatically; nothing to configure for it.

-`functions/` is picked up automatically; nothing to configure for it.
+Check a build locally before pushing with `npm run build && npm run preview`.

 ---